luigi541/movieDB/README.md

 # movieDB
-Responsive web application to browse the latest releases and movie details, featuring an interactive design.
+My very first responsive web application, that can browse the latest releases and movie details, featuring an interactive design.
 Built as a learning project to practice JavaScript and API integration.

 JavaScript(vanilla), REST API, HTML5, CSS3.